deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

  - The cache
  - The alerts

-In order to invalidate the cache and trigguer alerts, you have to use the external source updating endpoint:
+In order to invalidate the cache and trigger alerts, you have to use the external source updating endpoint:

  - [https://app.deepint.net/api/v1/documentation/#/sources/post_api_v1_external_source_update](https://app.deepint.net/api/v1/documentation/#/sources/post_api_v1_external_source_update)